vaibhavverulkar08/vaibhavverulkar08/README.md

 👋 Hello there!
+I'm Vaibhav Verulkar, and I am passionate about programming & writing code.
-I'm Vaibhav, a passionate Manual & Automation Tester 🕵️‍♂️ with a strong love for all things testing and quality assurance.
+Software Testing Intern in Manual & Automation 🕵️‍♂️ with a strong love for all things testing and quality assurance.

 🚀 My areas of expertise include:

+- Hands-on Knowledge of C, C++, and Java programming Languages.

+- Knowledge in Web Services, Rest Assured Framework.

+- Hands-on practice in API Testing using the Postman Tool.

 - Manual Testing: I excel in creating comprehensive test plans, executing test cases, and identifying software defects with a keen eye for detail.
 Ensuring that every feature meets the specified requirements is my top priority.

 - Test Automation: I'm proficient in various test automation frameworks and tools, such as Selenium Webdriver, Appium, etc. Harnessing the power of automation to increase test coverage and efficiency is what drives me.

-- Basic Knowledge of C, C++ ,Java programming Languages.

-- Knowledge in Web Services , Rest Assured Framkework.

-- Hands on Practiced in API Testing using Postman Tool.

 📈 Continuous learning and improvement are the cornerstones of my approach to testing.
-I'm always on the lookout for emerging testing trends and technologies to stay at the forefront of the industry.
+I'm always on looking for emerging testing trends and technologies to stay at the forefront of the industry.

 📫 Feel free to reach out to me.

 Let's connect and discuss all things testing!

-Happy testing! 😄🚀
+Happy Coding & testing! 😄🚀

 <!---
 vaibhavverulkar08/vaibhavverulkar08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.